 To start with you need to get you a couple of steaks.
 I personally love the steaks from Certified Steak and Seafood Company.

-The amount of marbeling fat vs the tender beef is perfect as you can see — which means you are going to get the MOST AMAZING and tender cooked portion of beef you have ever put in your mouth.
+The amount of marbling fat vs the tender beef is perfect as you can see — which means you are going to get the MOST AMAZING and tender cooked portion of beef you have ever put in your mouth.

-If you are new to buying or cooking steaks — you need to make sure you choose ones that have great marbeling — which is the fat you see all throughout the meat.
+If you are new to buying or cooking steaks — you need to make sure you choose ones that have great marbling — which is the fat you see all throughout the meat.
 It adds flavor but keeps the meat moist as well.

 Step 2 – Sprinkle on the Coffee

 Now — you might think this sounds crazy, but it's not.
 First, baste on olive oil onto the steaks so that the coffee sticks.
 Now, get ground unused coffee — like the kind you drink every morning and sprinkle on the steaks.

 If you cannot handle a lot of caffeine, you might want to make sure you get decaf — which is what the original recipe called for.